yt-project/yt/doc/source/reference/command-line.rst

     version             Get some information about the yt installation (this is an alias for instinfo).
-    load                Load a single dataset into an IPython instance pastebin            Post a script to an anonymous pastebin pastebin_grab       Print an online pastebin to STDOUT for local use. upload_notebook     Upload an IPython notebook to hub.yt-project.org.
+    load                Load a single dataset into an IPython instance mapserver           Serve a plot in a GMaps-style interface pastebin            Post a script to an anonymous pastebin pastebin_grab       Print an online pastebin to STDOUT for local use. upload_notebook     Upload an IPython notebook to hub.yt-project.org.